 5. The Advantages of Investing in NABARD Tax-Free bonds

 a.
-As a Government of India enterprise, it is a safe institution to invest in
+Being a Government of India enterprise, NABARD is a safe institution to invest in.

 b.
-The NABARD tax-free bonds proposed to be listed on the BSE which will offer its holders liquidity
+The NABARD tax-free bonds are proposed to be listed on the BSE.
+This will provide holders with more liquidity.

 c.
-The interest income from this bond is tax-free and payable annually
+The interest income from this bond is tax-free and is payable annually.

 6. Disadvantages of Investing in NABARD Tax Free Bonds

-Investing in the NABARD tax-free bonds may not be the best bet for investors with a low-income tax bracket.
+Investing in the NABARD tax-free bonds may not be the best bet for investors falling under a low-income tax bracket.
 It is not the best investment option for investors in the 10 or 20 percent income slab rate.
-(It is better suited to you if you are an investor with an income slab rate of 30 percent as this will give you a reliable source of income systematically over a long-term)
+(It is better suited to you if you are an investor with an income slab rate of 30 percent, as this will give you a reliable source of income systematically over a long-term).